News, views, opinions and reviews from Van Isle Marina, one of the largest full service marinas in British Columbia.

 The Anatomy of a Boat: An Overview of Boat Parts

 If you’ve recently become a member of the boating community, you’re probably interested in familiarizing yourself with the general anatomy of a boat.
 Even some long-time boat owners could use a brushing up of their terminology and knowledge.
-In the boating world, there’s no such thing as being too prepared.

 Tips for Boating in Cold Weather